Recent Posts

 3 Tips for Parents Raising Socially-Conscious Kids

 In today’s political climate, families are actively speaking about their beliefs and standing up for their rights.
-While some protests turn violent in the United States, the majority of them remain peaceful and give parents a venue for showing their children how to use their
+While some protests turn violent in the United States, the majority of them remain peaceful and give parents a venue for showing their children how to use their rights of freedom of speech and assembly responsibly.
+Raising socially-conscious kids who want to take part in the political process is important to many families, and we offer a few tips for keeping your family safe while attending protests and encouraging them to make positive impacts in the community in addition to protesting.

 How to Become a More Active Family This Year